This page contains information about transgender populations, support groups and resources for transgender/cross-dressers, their spouses and families.

 Resources for Transgender Education and Rights:

-Advocates for Trans Equality (was National Center for Transgender Equality)
+Advocates for Trans Equality (was NCTE)*

 Advancing equality through advocacy, collaboration and empowerment.

-Visit their website at: www.transequality.org
+Visit their website at: LINK

 GLAAD Religion and Values Program*